-We maintain a \$1.0 billion senior unsecured revolving credit facility (the "Revolving Credit Facility") scheduled to mature in May 2024, all of which may be used for revolving loans and/or letters of credit, and a \$1.0 billion unsecured term loan facility (the "Term Loan Facility") scheduled to mature in February 2024.
-At March 31, 2020, there were no borrowings or letters of credit outstanding under the Revolving Credit Facility and there was \$1.0 billion outstanding under the Term Loan Facility.
+We maintain a \$1.0 billion senior unsecured revolving credit facility (the "Revolving Credit Facility") scheduled to mature in May 2024, all of which may be used for revolving loans and/or letters of credit.
+At June 30, 2020, there were no borrowings or letters of credit outstanding under the Revolving Credit Facility.
+In connection with the repayment of all outstanding borrowings under our \$1.0 billion unsecured term loan facility (the "Term Loan").